Police looking for suspects in Waianae attempted murder case

 ADVERTISING

-Police declined to describe the weapon, but it was described as a baseball bat on the police radio scanner.
+The robbery reportedly occurred at about 6 a.m. at an area residence.
+During the robbery, police said, one of the suspects struck the victims with a dangerous instrument.
+Police declined to describe the dangerous instrument but said in initial reports that it was a baseball bat.

+They have classified the case as an assault, robbery and attempted murder.

-Police said both victims were taken to the hospital and that one of the victims had been injured seriously enough to upgrade that assault as an attempted murder.
+Both victims were transported to an area hospital; one of the victims’ injuries were serious enough to warrant classification as an attempted murder, police said.

 Having trouble with comments?
 Learn more here.